AdobeDocs/experience-manager-65.de-DE/help/sites-developing/content-fragment-templates.md

     <tr>
      <td><code>elements</code> </td>
      <td><p><code>nt:unstructured</code></p> <p>erforderlich</p> </td>
      <td><p>Knoten, der die Definition der Elemente des Inhaltsfragments enthält.
-It is mandatory and needs to contain at least one child node for the <strong>Main</strong> element, but can contain [1..n] untergeordneten Knoten enthalten.</p> <p>Wenn die Vorlage verwendet wird, wird die Unterverzweigung "Elemente"in die Modell-Unterverzweigung des Fragments kopiert.</p> <p>The first element (as viewed in CRXDE Lite) is automatically considered to be the <i>main</i> element; the node name is irrelevant and the node itself does not have a special significance, apart from the fact that it is represented by the main asset; the other elements are handled as sub assets.</p> </td>
+It is mandatory and needs to contain at least one child node for the <strong>Main</strong> element, but can contain [1..n] untergeordneten Knoten enthalten.</p> <p>Wenn die Vorlage verwendet wird, wird die Unterverzweigung "Elemente"in die Unterverzweigung "Modell"des Fragments kopiert.</p> <p>The first element (as viewed in CRXDE Lite) is automatically considered to be the <i>main</i> element; the node name is irrelevant and the node itself does not have a special significance, apart from the fact that it is represented by the main asset; the other elements are handled as sub assets.</p> </td>
     </tr>
    </tbody>
   </table>